peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Parameters

 * `u` (Type: Number)<br>
     Point on the curve to evaluate.
 NOTE: Since version 2.0, this parameter is no longer scaled according to the curve's knot vector.
+To get the curve's extents, call this object's <code>endPoints</code> method.

 #### Return Value